devilry/devilry-django/not_for_deploy/docs/sysadmin/gettingstarted.rst

     #: The URL that is used to link back to devilry from emails
     DEVILRY_SCHEME_AND_DOMAIN = 'https://devilry.example.com'

-    #: Where should Devilry store files delivered by students.
-    #: This directory should be backed up.
-    DEVILRY_FSHIERDELIVERYSTORE_ROOT = '/path/to/directory/for/deliveryfiles/'

     #: The directory where user uploaded files such as attachments to feedback is uploaded.
     #: This directory should be backed up.
     MEDIA_ROOT = '/path/to/directory/for/uploadedfiles/'